ZHULIN1993/sp-gui/README.md

 ## JavaScript dependencies ##
-JS dependencies are handled by npm and made available through a bundle file generated with webpack.
-To add a JS dependency, go to `npmdependencies/`, add it to `package.json` and `vendor.js`, then run `npm install`.
+JS dependencies are handled by scalajs-bundler and made available through a bundle file generated with webpack.
+To add a JS dependency, go to `project/SPGuiSettings.scala`, add your version to the Version object as a String, then write your